Brand Update: 3 Signs Your Church Needs One

-As a business owner, there are always a million and one things to do and monitor.
+As a church, there are always a million and one things to do and monitor.
 And when all of your brainpower is being spent on the day-to-day workings, sometimes seemingly less important matters can slip through the cracks.
-Unfortunately, these “small” details can make a big difference when it comes to the visibility, reputation, and success of your company.
+Unfortunately, these “small” details can make a big difference when it comes to the visibility, reputation, and success of your church.
 Don’t let your branding needs get pushed to the back of the line.
 Here are three signs that your company could use a brand update.

 Does your logo remind people of the original Miami Vice?
 You may want to think about giving your outdated logo a much-needed refresher.
-A logo is often a potential customer’s first impression of your company and it’s important to make sure it’s sending the right message.
+A logo is often a potential people’s first impression of your church and it’s important to make sure it’s sending the right message.
 It’s understandable to be hesitant to part with your logo completely (it is a defining feature of your business), but even a slight tune-up can make a world of difference.
 Graphic technology has improved by leaps and bounds in the last decade and it would be downright negligent not to take advantage of those advances.
-Simply updating the colors, shading, or texturing of an old logo can give your company a modern edge while still keeping your ties to the past.
+Simply updating the colors, shading, or texturing of an old logo can give your church a modern edge while still keeping your ties to the past.

 2. Your Social Media Presence is Nonexistent or Severely Lacking

 It’s 2018.
 If your church hasn’t established an online presence for yourself, then you’re not connecting to people like you should be.
 Social media is a powerful tool to connect with people and help build a church community.
 Having active social media accounts gives your church personality and a chance to interact with people on a personal level that you can’t achieve with your website.
 It’s also a convenient and efficient way to keep people in the loop on specials events, new series, location openings and service time changes that they might have missed otherwise.
 Most people don’t check websites they like on a daily basis, but there’s a good chance they’re scrolling through their newsfeeds at least one a day, if not more!

 3. You Didn’t Create Your Business Listings Online